tjhayasaka/banana-cluster/README.md

   - QLogic QME7342 InfiniBand adapters with OFED 1.5.4.1

+  - slurm as a job scheduler / resource manager

   - LDAP for user account directory, yet converted from easy-to-maintain flat "passwd" file